Coporton/IDM-Activation-Script/README.md

 ## ℹ️ **Acknowledgments**

-- Special thanks to oop7, who was instrumental in this script's functionality.
+- Special thanks to AI, that was instrumental in this script's functionality.

 ## ❓ **Contact**